Programming & Data Processing

 [Text.Encoding]::UTF8.GetString([Convert]::FromBase64String("SGVsbG8gV29ybGQh"))

-Standard Base64 uses + and /, which are problematic in URLs and filenames.
-Base64URL replaces them:
+Standard Base64 uses + and /, both of which cause problems in URLs and filenames.
+Base64URL swaps them out:

 CharacterStandard Base64Base64URL